 Some readers may also remember that I’ve defended my copyright from content scrapers in the past.
 By licensing under Creative Commons I open myself up for more content scraping, and people and bots helping themselves to more of my works.
 However, I hope to get more legitimate and authorized copies of texts and images linking back to my website as the original source as a strategy to combat unauthorized plagiarists.

 I’m offering different texts and images under different licenses with different license terms.
 Please make sure you individually check the license terms of each text and images you want to reuse or redistribute.
-Note that not every image on Ctrl blog is licenses under a Creative Commons license!
+Note that not every image on Ctrl blog is licensed under a Creative Commons license!

 Licenses for individual articles were chosen based on their commercial value to me.
 For example, reviews and photos of discontinued products and services have been licensed under more permissive licenses whereas the most popular articles have more restrictive licenses.